Using Content Security Policy (CSP) to secure web applications

 • media-src restricts origins for loading sound and video resources.

 • child-src is used to restrict permitted URLs for JavaScript workers and embedded frame contents, including embedded videos.
-In Level 3, frame-src and worker-src directives can be used instead to control embedded content and worker processes respectively.
+In Level 3, you can control embedded content and worker processes separately using the frame-src and worker-src directives, respectively.

-• frame-ancestors restricts URLs that can embed the current resource in <iframe>, <object> and similar elements.
+• frame-ancestors restricts URLs that can embed the current resource in <iframe>, <object>, and similar elements.
+This is a vital directive for preventing clickjacking attacks.

-Inline code is a major injection vector because it always executes in the current context, so it can’t be restricted.
+Using inline code is bad for security.
+Because it always executes in the current context, inline code can’t be restricted based on origin and is thus a major injection vector.
 When CSP is enabled, it blocks all inline code by default.
-This means no inline styles or inline scripts at all, including inline event handlers or javascript: URLs, so any new code should follow best practices to use external script and style files exclusively.
-The unsafe-inline keyword is available to allow inline code for all or some script sources, but the W3C recommends avoiding it where possible.
+This means no inline styles or inline scripts, including things like inline event handlers and javascript: URLs.
+To comply with CSP, all new code should follow the security best practice of using only external script and style files.
+To avoid breaking legacy applications, the unsafe-inline keyword is available to allow inline code for all or some script sources, but the W3C recommends avoiding it wherever possible.

-For example, an old-style HTML and JavaScript page might contain script code both in <script> tags and inline event handlers:
+For example, an old-style HTML and JavaScript page might contain script code all over the place, including in <script> tags and inline event handlers:

 <script>function performButtonAction() {